Is a low-carb or keto diet right for you?

 - You feel that reducing your intake of favorite carbohydrate foods would negatively impact your quality of life, no matter what health benefits might occur.

-Some people may not have reason to limit dietary carbohydrate, especially minimally processed carbs.
-They feel great eating carbs, are at a healthy weight, and have no discernible health concerns, issues, even with a thorough evaluation of glucose and potential insulin resistance issues.2
+Some people may not have a reason to limit dietary carbohydrate, especially minimally-processed carbs such as root vegetables, fruit, and legumes.
+They feel great eating carbs, are at a healthy weight, and have no discernible health concerns, even after a thorough evaluation for glucose intolerance and insulin resistance.2

-While carbohydrates are not needed for essential nutrition, they are in many foods that some people prefer to keep in their diets, such as fruit, whole grains, and below-ground vegetables.
+While carbohydrates are not needed for essential nutrition, they are in many foods that some people prefer to keep in their diets, such as fruit, whole grains, and below-ground vegetables.3

 Follow the links to learn what science says about how a low-carb or keto diet can (or cannot) help: